zdu-strong/transparent-republic/README.md

 Hold only two powers:<br/>

-✅ The power to elect National Supervisory Council members.<br/>
+✅ The power to elect the National Supervisory Council and the State Supervisory Councils.<br/>

 ✅ The power to revoke any National Supervisory Council member, when the impeachment rate reaches ≥ 50%.<br/>